zegabr/magic/README.md

 ### how to use my competitive setup:
 -Run `source m/m.sh`

--Code using x.cpp at training directory
+-Code using x.cpp at competitive directory

 -Compile x.cpp with `make` command to compile until first error

 -Run `m`(this is an alias at a.sh) to run inputs that you must save at i1 file

--Reset x.cpp by running `bash r.sh` at training folder (which you will be after teleports)
+-Reset x.cpp by running `bash r.sh` at competitive folder (which you will be after teleports)

 -There is 2 templates named tmp.cpp and ymp.cpp (also a little python3 cheatsheet named pmp.py)